Skip to main content

 Set import settings

-Select the palette texture and use point filtering, clamp wrap mode, no mipmaps, and no compression.
+Select the palette texture and use sRGB color, point filtering, clamp wrap mode, no mipmaps, and no compression.

 4